nlepore33/nlepore33.github.io/README.md

 # Leadership and Activities

-Harvard Student Agencies (HSA), Strategy, Analyst 2017 to Present ● Consulting group for HSA, made recommendations based on data to the agencies to generate revenue
+## Harvard Student Agencies (HSA), Strategy Division
+Analyst 2017 to Present ● Consulting group for HSA, made recommendations based on data to the agencies to generate revenue
-Harvard Financial Analysts Club, Investment Research 2017 to Present ● Pitched stocks and voted on investments for the club, learned basic accounting and financial analysis
+## Harvard Financial Analysts Club, Investment Research 2017 to Present ● Pitched stocks and voted on investments for the club, learned basic accounting and financial analysis
-Harvard Sailing Club, Founder, President 2017 to Present ● Founded and grew sailing club for beginners or casual sailors, managed grants and outings
+## Harvard Sailing Club, Founder, President 2017 to Present ● Founded and grew sailing club for beginners or casual sailors, managed grants and outings

 # Work Experience